databrickslabs/dbldatagen/docs/source/DATARANGES.md

 | `IntegerType` | -2147483648 | 2147483647 |
 | `LongType` | -9223372036854775808 | 9223372036854775807 |

-Each of `minValue` and `maxValue` must fall within the limits for the column type.
-A decreasing range such as `minValue=127`, `maxValue=1` with a negative `step` is still permitted, since the check does not require `minValue` to be the smaller of the two.

-The limits apply however the range is arrived at.
-A `uniqueValues` count that implies a bound beyond the type limit is reported rather than reduced, and `until` sets `maxValue` one above the value supplied, so `until=127` on a `ByteType` column reports a `maxValue` of 128 and is rejected while `until=126` is accepted.
+Both `minValue` and `maxValue` must fall within the representable range for the requested column type.
+These limits apply however the range is arrived at.
+A `uniqueValues` that implies a bound beyond the representable limit is reported rather than reduced, and `until` sets `maxValue` one above the value supplied, so `until=127` on a `ByteType` column reports a `maxValue` of 128 and is rejected while `until=126` is accepted.

 ### Handling of dates and timestamps